vohoanvu/MartialArtTrainingAssistant/README.md

 ## About the Project

+# App Overview
+This web application provides a dynamic platform for users to share and discover their favorite YouTube videos.
+It is designed with a focus on user engagement and real-time interactions.
+Below are the key features:
+- **User Registration & Authentication**: Users can sign up and log in using their email and password, ensuring secure access to their accounts.
+- **Video Sharing & Discovery**: The homepage showcases a curated list of YouTube videos shared by the community.
+Users can explore new content and get inspired by others' favorites.
+- **Real-Time Notifications**: When a user shares a new YouTube video, all registered users receive immediate notifications, fostering a lively and connected user experience.

 This project is a sample .Net 8.0 web API with React and Docker support project for demonstration purposes and as a starting point for a fullstack application.
 The project is designed to run as a collection of Docker containers, with the .Net application running in a container, the React application running in a container (via Nginx), and a PostgreSQL database running in a container.
 The project also includes an Nginx to route traffic between the React and .Net applications on the same port, but different paths.

 It was made to demonstrate how to create a fullstack application with .Net and React, and how to run the application in a Docker environment.

-The project is also a good starting point for a fullstack application, as it provides a good starting point for a .Net application with a React frontend, and it is configured to run as a collection of Docker containers, ready for development and production.
+# Credit Acknowledgement:
+The original starting template was forked from this public repository **[SampleAspNetReactDockerApp](https://github.com/SirCypkowskyy/SampleAspNetReactDockerApp)** by **Cyprian Gburek**

 ## Getting Started